 Set meetings with the relevant team for one month, three months and six months post-show to discuss the progress with the show leads.
 You might say that is overkill, but I would tell you that I have a client who has been able to track $46 million in sales over a nine-month period directly from their trade shows!Would that be some good information to promote internally with your company?
 That same client just told me that they have already had a $6 million sale from a lead made at the Offshore Technology Conference (OTC) just a few months ago!
 That doesn’t happen by accident.

 To wrap this up, trade shows can be an incredibly valuable tool to advance your company’s brand, exposure and sales if they are done correctly.
-However, they can be a very “expensive appearance,” as my friend, Jefferson Davis, says.
+However, they can be a very “expensive appearance,” as my friend, Jefferson Davis of Competitive Edge, says.
 If a trade show is worth doing, then it is worth doing right.